pfiffer/how_to_use/README.md

 # how_to_use
-Direct.m: Main loops of the algorithm which sends well locations to the NPV.m \n NPV.m: Gets well locations and sends them to Eclipse.m \n Eclipse.m: Contains Eclipse() function which takes well locations ans writes them to the sched.dat file then calls ECLIPSE software to simulate the model with new well configuration \n
+Direct.m: Main loops of the algorithm which sends well locations to the NPV.m NPV.m: Gets well locations and sends them to Eclipse.m Eclipse.m: Contains Eclipse() function which takes well locations ans writes them to the sched.dat file then calls ECLIPSE software to simulate the model with new well configuration
-Perm-het.txt: Containig heterogeneous permeability values.\n
-HTCM.data: containig characteristics of the synthetic models (Included for test). \n
+Perm-het.txt: Containig heterogeneous permeability values HTCM.data: containig characteristics of the synthetic models (Included for test).

 Note: The original file is arranged for heterogeneous cases.
 If you want to change it to a homogenous one, you should make the following changes to some file:
 1- Uncomment lines 158 to 160 in HTCM.data file.